thaisoli/E-Commerce-Data-Visualization/README.md

 # E-Commerce-Data-Visualization
 This repository is a data visualization project of an Etsy Store (Mindful Mom Art).

-Data Cleaning
+a) Data Cleaning
-The first step is to clean the data named
+The first step is to clean the data named 'EtsySoldOrderItems2020.csv'.
-Run Data Cleaning.ipynb to clean the data and save it in a new csv file named DataCleaned.csv
+Run the Jupyter Notebook 'Data Cleaning.ipynb' to clean the data and save it in a new csv file named 'DataCleaned.csv'.
+The file is used to replace the item names to optimized item names.